Sustainability Data

 ● We have signed an agreement on comprehensive partnership and collaboration in data science and other areas with Kyoto Women’s University.

-● We attended the “corporate CSR practice exercise” at Ryukoku University and engaged students in a dialog.
+● We are attending the “corporate CSR practice exercise” at Ryukoku University and engaged students in a dialog.

 Support and promotion of sports